miya113/Chat-render-rustlog/README.md

-This is to convert **rustlog logs (logs.ivr.si)** into the json file which can be used to rendering.
+This code is for converting **rustlog logs (logs.ivr.si)** into the json file which can be used to chat rendering.

 Use **TwitchDownloader** to Chat Rendering.